-In late May, a survey by Good Thinking, Partnership for Young London and TikTok revealed that 43% of the young Londoners (aged 14 to 24) who took part were only going outside once a week or less.
-Having followed government advice and stayed at home for more than two months, you might also be finding it hard to leave the house now that the rules are changing.
+In July, a survey by Good Thinking, Partnership for Young London and TikTok revealed that almost a third (31%) of the young Londoners (aged 14 to 24) who took part were only going outside once a week or less.
+Having followed government advice and stayed at home for many months, you might also find it hard to leave the house when restrictions are eased again.

 As the mental health charity Mind notes, “There’s no ‘normal’ response to lockdown or lockdown easing” – you might feel stressed, angry, confused, reluctant or powerless.
 It’s all part of what is known as ‘re-entry anxiety’.

-In this article, Tracey Taylor, Cognitive Behaviour Therapist at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust, and Clinical Lead for the National OCD Service, responds to a question that came up in a recent webinar by The Student Room.
-Tracey also kindly spoke to us for a Good Thinking podcast about OCD recently.
+In this article, Tracey Taylor, Cognitive Behaviour Therapist at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust, and Clinical Lead for the National OCD Service, responds to a question that came up in a webinar by The Student Room this summer.
+Tracey also kindly spoke to us for a Good Thinking podcast about OCD.
 We hope her advice helps you if you have similar concerns.

 Participant in The Student Room webinar: